teamcapybara/capybara/README.md

 If clicking on the *foo* link triggers an asynchronous process, such as an Ajax request, which, when complete will add the *bar* link to the page, clicking on the *bar* link would be expected to fail, since that link doesn't exist yet.
-However Capybara is smart enough to retry finding the link for a brief period of time before giving up and throwing an error.
+However, Capybara is smart enough to retry finding the link for a brief period of time before giving up and throwing an error.
 The same is true of the next line, which looks for the content *baz* on the page; it will retry looking for that content for a brief time.
 You can adjust how long this period